ShaleApps/interview/Backend-Engineering-Challenge.md

  2. How you would structure a project
  3. What skills, talents, and diverse perspectives you can bring to bear at ShaleApps

 Please ensure all work is done only by yourself.
+This challenge should only take you a few hours of focused effort.

 ### Description
 Build a Go web service for managing a to do list.
 Don't worry about authentication.
 RESTful / GRPC is fine.